Create a Snowflake Data Source

 Enter the SQL Table Name Format, which will be the format of the name of the table in Immuta.
 It must include a table name macro, but you may personalize the format using lowercase letters, numbers, and underscores.
 It may have up to 255 characters.

 Data source duplicates

-When selecting the Schema/Table option, you can opt to enable Schema Monitoring by selecting the checkbox in this section.
+When selecting the Schema/Table option, opt to enable Schema Monitoring by selecting the checkbox in this section.

 Note: This step will only appear if all tables within a server have been selected for creation.

 Although not required, completing these steps will help maximize the utility of your data source.